 Information on this website should be useful to you in the event of an emergency and as a reminder about good safety habits.
 This guide is designed to help you make the best decisions possible to protect yourself, but there is no substitute for common sense and awareness of your surroundings.
 All members of the campus community are encouraged to use our many resources to protect yourselves.

-Whether you have a disability, functional needs, medical condition, or an injury that impacts your mobility, you may need extra assistance in an emergency.
+Whether you have functional needs, a medical condition, or an injury that impacts your mobility, you may need extra assistance in an emergency.

 Being aware and having some basic knowledge of how to respond in a crisis can be the difference between life and death.
 More…